FRIDAY, AUGUST 25, 2023

 Post-Race Meal & Food Trucks

 - $7 Meal Ticket will be in your swag bag.
-It’s small, so be careful not to lose it.
+The meal ticket is a RED RAFFLE TICKET.
+Which is small – don’t lose it!
 We will not be able to provide you with a replacement if you lose your meal ticket.

 Restrooms / portables are located on the north side of the venue.
 Please only use the portables that are NOT locked.
 There is also a restroom on the west side of the BASE Community Center.